plilja/spring-loading-caffeine/README.md

 # spring-loading-caffeine
-Show a way to use Caffeine loading caches in a reususable Spring like fashion.
+A way to use Caffeine loading caches in a reususable Spring like fashion.